 My recent trip to Bologna, Italy was the first one I’d ever made for the specific, sole purpose of eating, as opposed to sightseeing, shopping or visiting friends, with good food as a bonus.
 My husband’s been on an eating trip to Bologna though, so when he suggested it, I jumped at the chance of travelling to eat, or ‘traveleating‘, as I call it.
 This is after all what World Foodie Guide is all about!
+I’ve gotten a lot of inspiration for my up and coming business but first I need to look at us import export data to better understand how the market moves.

 But where to start in the gastronomic capital of Italy, also known as La Grassa – The Fat?
 Both husband and his father, who travels regularly to Italy on business, had personal recommendations to add to the Bologna restaurant shortlist, which I started compiling two months before our departure.
 But as it was my first trip to Bologna, I had to work hard.